-Cycling in Ireland has become very popular in the last ten to fifteen years but with the increase in vehicular traffic, unfortunately our cyclists are more vulnerable to injury than ever on our roads.
+Cycling in Ireland has become very popular recently, but with the increase in vehicular traffic so have accidents.

 Cyclists are particularly vulnerable as a road user and in common with motorcyclists, they do not have the protection of other road users such as motor car drivers.

 Consequently, if they are involved in an accident on the roads, the injuries tend to be quite serious in nature and typically involve head and brain injuries and broken bones are a regular feature in accidents involving motor cars and cyclists.

 In addition, abrasion/burn type injuries are also common injuries when the cyclist comes in contact with the road surface.

 Collision with other road users such as a motor vehicle

 Where the accident occurred because of the fault of a motorcar or other road user, a cyclist is entitled to claim compensation for his injuries from the Insurance Company for the driver of the offending vehicle.

 Trucks & other large vehicle blindspots